-In a simple bivariate set-up, both EQI and meritocracy are positively and significantly correlated with the Public Spending Quality score (Figure 2 and Table B2 in Appendix B).
+In a simple bivariate set-up, both EQI and meritocracy are positively and significantly correlated with the PSQ score (Figure 2) (and see Table B2 in Appendix B in the supplemental data online).
 The linear correlation coefficients are nearly twice as large as for the two other hypotheses.
-In regression analyses, the same strong, significant, and positive relationship holds (Table 3).
-One point increase in the Public Spending Quality score is associated with increased EQI by 0.06-0.08 points and meritocracy by 0.05-0.06 in our regression models.
-The estimated impacts are substantial, for example a one standard deviation increase in Public Spending Quality (6.5) is associated with an 0.37 increase in EQI which corresponds to the average difference between French and Portuguese regions.
-Nevertheless, some interesting discrepancies arise between EQI and the Public Spending Quality score warranting further investigation, for example some Spanish regions perform markedly better using public procurement data compared to the survey-based scores.
-Most notably, Catalonia performs outstandingly in its public procurement while scoring below EU average based on the EQI.
-Its strong Public Spending Quality performance is due to high scores across all 4 pillars, but in particular in administrative efficiency (e.g. savings achieved and the use of MEAT assessment criteria).
-This is not surprising given Catalonia is one of the economic powerhouses of Spain and the Public Spending Quality score is strongly correlated with economic performance.
+In regression analyses, the same strong, significant and positive relationship holds (Table 3).
+A one point increase in the PSQ score is associated with increased EQI by 0.06-0.08 points and meritocracy by 0.05-0.06 in our regression models.
+The estimated impacts are substantial; for example, a 1 SD increase in PSQ (6.5) is associated with an 0.37 increase in EQI, which corresponds to the average difference between French and Porregions.
+Nevertheless, some interesting discrepancies arise between EQI and the PSQ score warranting further investigation; for example, some Spanish regions perform markedly better using public procurement data compared with the survey-based scores.
+Most notably, Catalonia performs outstandingly in its public procurement while scoring below the EU average based on the EQI.
+Its strong PSQ performance is due to high scores across all four pillars, but in particular in administrative efficiency (e.g., savings achieved and the use of MEAT assessment criteria).
+This is not surprising given Catalonia is one of the economic powerhouses of Spain and the PSQ score is strongly correlated with economic performance.

 Figure 2.
-Scatterplot of Public Spending Quality and EQI, NUTS2, TED, 2006-2015, regions with at least 100 awarded contracts, N{regions} =274
+Scatterplot of public spending quality (PSQ) index and European quality of government index (EQI), NUTS-2, Tenders Electronic Daily (TED), 2006-15, regions with at least 100 awarded contracts, $N{\text{regions}} = 274$.